A Stock You Should Be Looking At: Protagonist Therapeutics Inc. (NASDAQ:PTGX) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 5 different market analysts.
+The company has 5 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of -$0.87 for the current quarter, with a high estimate of -$0.76 and a low estimate of -$1.05, while EPS last year was -$0.7.
 The consensus estimate for the next quarter is -$0.72, with high estimates of -$0.36 and low estimates of -$0.87.

 Analysts are recommending an EPS of between -$2.39 and -$3.1 for the fiscal current year, implying an average EPS of -$2.84.
 EPS for the following year is -$3.45, with 5 analysts recommending between -$2.69 and -$4.46.